The Unjournal · Pivotal Questions Initiative

 2. Introduced by Frijters et al. (2020).
 One WELLBY equals a 1-point increase on the 0–10 life satisfaction scale, for one person, for one year.
 This assumes scale points are meaningful and comparable—the "linear WELLBY" assumption.

 3. StrongMinds delivers group interpersonal therapy (IPT) for depression in sub-Saharan Africa.
-Cost-effectiveness estimates vary by an order of magnitude depending on how WELLBYs are valued relative to DALYs.
+Cost-effectiveness estimates are highly sensitive to assumptions about WELLBY measurement validity and WELLBY-to-DALY conversion factors.
 See our evaluation summary for details.

 4. Scale-use heterogeneity: different people interpret and use the 0–10 scale differently.
 One person's "7" might correspond to another person's "5" in terms of actual experienced wellbeing.
 Preference heterogeneity means people may value the same life circumstances differently.
 Both create noise and potential bias in cross-person comparisons.